 [17A.
 Deleted by No. 73 of 2003 s.
 15.]

 17B.
-Application for registration as car market operator
+Car market operator, registration as

 (1) Subject to this Act, a person, not being a body corporate, who applies to the Commissioner in the approved form to be registered as a car market operator and pays to the Commissioner the prescribed fee therefor shall be so registered upon satisfying the Commissioner —